Can Apple Pages Finally Replace Microsoft Word For Mac?

 It would be rare that authors and writers need real-time collaboration tools.

-To open a Word file, open it with a double click or right-click open file as usual.
+To open a Word file, open it with a double click or right-click to open the file as usual.
 If you do not have Word installed on your computer, it will open automatically in Pages.

 Advantages of Apple Pages vs. Word